Karoqnq/bite_spring2024_is/h2-should-tero-wear-a-helmet.md

 ## c) Make-belief boogie-man - a threat model for imaginary company.

-A long, extensive answer with narrative, analysis and a diagram is expected.
 Create an imaginary company and create threat model.
 Business requirements come from business, technical specialist help with tech.
 Inlude this in your narrative.
 Your analysis should cover all parts of the four question model (four key questions in Threat modeling manifesto)